getify/You-Dont-Know-JS/es6 & beyond/ch4.md

 The two parameters provided to the `Promise(..)` constructor are functions, and are generally named `resolve(..)` and `reject(..)`, respectively.
 They are used as:

 * If you call `reject(..)`, the promise is rejected, and if any value is passed to `reject(..)`, it is set as the reason for rejection.
-* If you call `resolve(..)` with no value, or any non-Promise value, the promise is fulfilled.
+* If you call `resolve(..)` with no value, or any non-promise value, the promise is fulfilled.
 * If you call `resolve(..)` and pass another promise, this promise simply adopts the state -- whether immediate or eventual -- of the passed promise (either fulfillment or rejection).

-Here's how you'd typically use a Promise to refactor a callback-reliant function call.
+Here's how you'd typically use a promise to refactor a callback-reliant function call.
 If you start out with an `ajax(..)` utility that expects to be able to call an error-first style callback:

 ```js
 function ajax(url,cb) {